 Replacement Scrappy: Rudy Mookich for Montana Max.
 Elmyra's most frequently seen pets were now Mr. Pussy-Wussy and Mr. Shellbutt, taking the places of Furrball and Byron Basset (in "The Ravin!", we see that Elmyra has a pet cemetery - maybe she squeezed them to death?).

-The Scrappy: While Elmyra was already plenty unpopular for getting way too much attention over the more beloved character from her original show, this one pretty much finished the job that Tiny Toons started by forcing other more-beloved characters (one of whom was already "the dumb one") to share screen time with her and ensuring she'd go down in history as one of the most loathed cartoons characters ever.
+The Scrappy: While Elmyra was already plenty unpopular for getting way too much attention over the more beloved characters from her original show, this one pretty much finished the job that Tiny Toons started by forcing other more-beloved characters (one of whom was already "the dumb one") to share screen time with her and ensuring she'd go down in history as one of the most loathed cartoons characters ever.

 So Okay, It's Average: A minority of viewers have said that, while the setup and characters were doomed from the start, this is still written by the same writers who had created all of the best episodes of Pinky and the Brain and, therefore, had plenty of cleaver gags and stories sandwiched between everything else that brought the show down.